danwahl/danwahl.github.io/index.md

 ### Recent projects

-- [AnimaSim](https://github.com/danwahl/animasim): what if robotics simulators had animal assets?
+- [AnimaSim](https://github.com/danwahl/animasim): what if simulators had animal assets?
 - [Coop D'etat](https://coop-detat.danwahl.net/): what if we save the chickens?
 - [CadQueryEval](/cadqueryeval): how good are LLMs at CAD?
 - [SpeciEval](/specieval): what do LLMs think of animals?